amir2mi/flatifycss/README.md

 # FlatifyCSS
-Modern flat design framework for the web — inspired by Duolingo design system and based on Bootstrap. \n Work on progress.
+Modern flat design framework for the web — inspired by Duolingo design system and based on Bootstrap. **enter** Work on progress.